When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product: Implementation Details

 Our experiments analyze the fusion of cross-modal and uni-modal representations where we utilize the pretrained expert encoders without additional fine-tuning.
 In our numerical analysis, we consider the last-layer output for every attempted encoder.
 To the best of our knowledge, the task of fusing cross-modal and uni-modal embeddings has not been exclusively analyzed in the literature.
 Therefore, we emphasize that the baseline methods discussed in our analysis are fusion methods proposed for two unimodal embeddings, which cannot be applied to the zero-shot classification tasks.

 The baseline methods in our analysis are: (1) \textit{Kronecker Product of Marginal Random Projection (KPoMRP).} This baseline applies an independent random projection separately to each embedding output, followed by a Kronecker product to obtain the fused representation.
 Note that our proposed RP-KrossFuse functions differently and samples the random features jointly for the output of the two embeddings.
 (2) \textit{Gated Fusion.} This baseline represents the application of the Mixture-of-Experts (MoE) method discussed in \cite{shazeer2017outrageously}, where a gating mechanism dynamically controls the contribution of different feature sources.
 Specifically, each feature is first passed to an MLP layer, then the outputs are passed through a sigmoid gating function to compute a dynamic fusion weight.
 (3) \textit{Attentional Fusion.} The baseline follows the self-attentional fusion framework proposed in~\cite{zhao2025enhancingsentimentanalysismultimodal}.
 Projected features from each encoder are concatenated and passed through a self-attention module to dynamically aggregate information.
 (4) \textit{COMM.} This baseline follows the fusion framework proposed in ~\cite{jiang2024clipdinovisualencoders}.
 They employ an MLP layer to project the features of DINOv2 and concatenate the output features with that of CLIP.
-And we provided its result here in Table~\ref{tab:appendix_image_lp} together with those first three baselines that mentioned in the main text.